franjurinec/fullstack-project/README.md

 The Cloudlfare Pages Functions (Edge Functions) are used as the application backend API, while Stripe as used as the main database containing product and order information.

 ## Deployment
-The app is currently deployed at https://fullstack-project.pages.dev/, with the admin panel accessible via https://fullstack-project.pages.dev/admin.
+The app is currently deployed at https://fullstack-project.pages.dev/.
+(admin panel accessible via https://fullstack-project.pages.dev/admin)

 ## Screenshots
 Found in [SCREENSHOTS.md](https://github.com/franjurinec/fullstack-project/blob/master/SCREENSHOTS.md)